Streamweaver/CodebaseDocumentationCrew/README.md

 ### 🙏 Acknowledgments

-- CrewAI framework
+- CrewAI, framework
-- OpenAI for their powerful language models
+- OpenAI, for their powerful language models
-- Alejandro AO for his code to integrate with Streamlit
+- Alejandro AO, for his code to integrate with Streamlit
--
+- Prince, for making some of the best music ever.

 ---

 Built with ❤️ for an easy life.